AdUser/f2b/docs/configuration.md

 :   Init string is name of pubsub channel on redis server (will be prefixed with "f2b-")
     Options almost the same as source/redis. 'ping' option - for keeping connection alive (see PING redis command)

-mcast
-:   Init string is name of group in multicast messages.
-Options are:
-    * group -- address of multicast group.
-Should be in net 239.255.0.0/16
-    * port -- destination port for multicast messages (default: 3370, don't change unless you know what you doing)
-    * iface -- sets default interface for multicast messages (use system settings if not set)

 Teamwork
 ========